freedomofpress/securedrop-docs/docs/journalist/starting_client.rst

 .. important:: Allow the update process to complete fully, without closing or interrupting it, or you risk breaking important system components.

-At the end of this process, SecureDrop Workstation may prompt you to reboot if core system components were updated.
-Once all steps in the update process have been completed, the SecureDrop App will launch automatically.
+At the end of this process, you may be prompted you to reboot if core system components were updated.
+Once all steps in the update process have been completed, the SecureDrop Application will launch automatically.

 Signing in
 ----------